marrink-lab/vermouth-martinize/doc/source/tutorials/basic_usage.rst

 Alternatively if you need to assert the identification of the bridges over a distance that isn't automatically identified, a distance in nm can be supplied to `-cys`, e.g.:

-``martinize2 -f protein.pdb -o topol.top -x cg_protein.pdb -ff martini3001 -dssp -scfix -cys 5``
+``martinize2 -f protein.pdb -o topol.top -x cg_protein.pdb -ff martini3001 -dssp -cys 5``

 will look for cysteines within 5 nm of each other and apply the same disulfide bond as before.